You’ve come to the right place!

 So we’ve covered link authority, what about dofollow and nofollow links?
 Whenever a link is created, it will either be made a dofollow or a nofollow link.
 A dofollow link passes more of the authority from one website to another – this is known as link juice.

 A nofollow link indicates to the GSB or whichever search bot is crawling the site not to transfer authority to that page.
 A nofollow link still benefits your SEO to a certain extent, just not as much as a dofollow.
 If you’re asking another website owner for a backlink, make sure you request it to be a dofollow link to get the most out of it.
 You can check if links are dofollow or nofollow with the handy NoFollow Chrome extension.

 We hope this guide to SEO for Dummies helped you to understand some of the most important elements of SEO.
 We’ve touched on some critical aspects of SEO which you need to understand to be successful in your SEO journey.

 However, there are still many more things to learn!
-We haven’t even touched on important factors such as header tags, local SEO vs global SEO, boldened and italicized text, SEO for e-commerce and so much more!
+We haven’t even touched on important factors such as header tags, local SEO vs global SEO, local landing pages, boldened and italicized text, SEO for e-commerce and so much more!
 If you would like to have all of this information at your fingertips for free, simply enter your name and email address below and we’ll send you our 10-step Guide to SEO Success.